 7: Comfrey Mulch (My favorite of all the comfrey uses!)

-For more information about using comfrey mulch, see my article about growing comfrey.
+For more information about this herb, see my article about growing comfrey.

-As you can see, comfrey fertilizer has many uses in the permaculture garden.
+As you can see, there are many comfrey uses in the permaculture garden.
 By reducing costs on imported soil amendments, creating healthier plants, and improving yields, it provides a lot of value to gardeners.

 How have you used comfrey in your garden?